 The Integrity of Jovial Foods

 Now, Jovial specializes in healthy foods produced in allergen free facilities, made without additives and unnecessary ingredients, and they offer a line of gluten free items.
 Each product is considered as carefully as something Carla would bring into her own home.
-She cares just as much about the health of your family as she does for her own.
+They care just as much about the health of your family as their own.

 How to Use Einkorn Flour

 Not only is einkorn pure and easier to digest, it’s also rich in flavor.

 After our team went on a collective Whole 30, we started experimenting with alternative flours.
 We found Jovial’s einkorn flour to have the smallest learning curve compared to almond (too dry) or coconut flour (too crumbly).

 You can substitute einkorn for regular flour in most recipes.
 Einkorn is a softer and smaller grain so be prepared to sift your flour twice.
 Einkorn dough rolls and rises nicely, although not quite as high as dough made from other flours.